SamuelBrudner/plume_nav_sim/README.md

 ```

 Troubleshooting “'widget' is not a recognised backend name”:

 - Ensure `ipympl` and `ipywidgets` are installed in the kernel, then restart it.
 - Clear any forced backend: `import os; os.environ.pop('MPLBACKEND', None)` in the first cell.

-- Fallback safely when ipympl is missing:
+- Fallback safely when ipympl is missing
   -

   ```python
   import matplotlib as mpl
   try: